-The Escarosa Program Managers are responsible for monitoring, evaluating and reporting on WIOA, TAA, WT and WP Service Provider contracts, special grants and programmatic activities associated with Escarosa.
+The CSE Program Managers or his/her designee are responsible for monitoring, evaluating and reporting on WIOA, TAA, WT and WP Service Provider contracts, special grants and programmatic activities associated with CSE.
 Comprehensive monitoring will ensure effective oversight of program activities, maintenance of program integrity, and constructive evaluation and planning.
-The Program Managers reports directly to the Chief Operations Officer.
+The Program Monitor(s) reports directly to the Chief Operations Officer.